 Want to swap out your heavy tent for a hammock, but concerned that it might cause back pain?

 In recent years, hammocking’s popularity has exploded worldwide.
-But if you’re new to the hammocking game, you might have a few questions you’d like answered before deciding to switch up your sleep system.
+But if you’re new to the hammock camping, you might have a few questions you’d like answered before deciding to switch up your sleeping surface.

 One of the most common questions asked of the happy hammockers here at My Open Country is the following: can sleeping in a hammock cause back pain?